Fagradalsfjall

-Fagradalsfjall ([ˈfaɣraˌtalsˌfjatl̥]) is a tuya volcano formed in the Last Glacial Period on the Reykjanes Peninsula, around 40 km from Reykjavík, Iceland.
-Fagradalsfjall is also the name for the wider volcanic system covering an area 5 km wide and 16 km long between the Svartsengi [ˈɛltvœr̥p–ˈsvar̥(t)sˌeiɲcɪ] and Krýsuvík systems.
+Fagradalsfjall ([ˈfaɣraˌtalsˌfjatl̥]) is an active tuya volcano formed in the Last Glacial Period on the Reykjanes Peninsula, around 40 km from Reykjavík, Iceland.
+Fagradalsfjall is also the name for the wider volcanic system covering an area 5 km wide and 16 km long between the Eldvörp–Svartsengi [ˈɛltvœr̥p–ˈsvar̥(t)sˌeiɲcɪ] and Krýsuvík systems.
 The highest summit in this area is Langhóll [ˈlauŋkˌhoutl̥] (385 m).
 No volcanic eruption had occurred for 815 years on the Reykjanes Peninsula until 19 March 2021 when a fissure vent appeared in Geldingadalir to the south of Fagradalsfjall mountain.
 The 2021 eruption was effusive and continued emitting fresh lava sporadically until 18 September 2021.

-The eruption was unique among the volcanoes monitored in Iceland so far and it has been suggested that it may develop into a shield volcano.
+The eruption was unique among the volcanoes monitored in Iceland so far and it has been suggested that it could develop into a shield volcano.
 Due to its relative ease of access from Reykjavík, the volcano has become an attraction for local people and foreign tourists.
-Another eruption, very similar to the 2021 eruption, began on 3 August 2022.
-It is still considered ongoing, although there has been no visible activity since 21 August 2022.
+Another eruption, very similar to the 2021 eruption, began on 3 August 2022, and ceased on 21 August 2022.
+A third eruption appeared to the north of Fagradalsfjall near Litli-Hrútur [ˈlɪhtlɪ-ˌr̥uːtʏr̥] on 10 July 2023, and ended on 5 August 2023.